Farama-Foundation/PettingZoo/docs/classic.md

 *AEC Diagram*

-Chess is the game studied by AI researches for the longest time, with research dating back to the late 40s.
-However, it was only solved successfully by machine learning methods by AlphaZero Chess in 2016.

-This environment's observation and action space are designed to be very similar to AlphaZero chess's observation and action space, however, there are some slight differences.
+Chess is one of the oldest studied games in AI.
+Our implementation of the observation and action spaces for chess are what the AlphaZero method uses, with two small changes.

 #### Observation Space

 Like AlphaZero, the observation space is an 8x8 image representing the board.
-It has a number of with channels representing:
+It has 20 channels representing:

 * Each piece type and player combination.
 So there is a specific channel that represents your knights.
 If your knight is in that location, that spot is a 1, otherwise, 0.
 * Castling rights